-Custom measures are measures that are considered too complex or unique to be included in the TRM.
+Custom measures are measures that are considered too complex or unique to be included in the list of standard measures as outlined in the TRM.
 Also included are measures that may involve metered data, but require additional assumptions to arrive at a 'typical' level of savings as opposed to an exact measurement.
-The qualification for and availability of Credits are determined on a case-by-case basis.
+The qualification for and availability of AEPS Credits and energy efficiency and demand response/demand reduction savings are determined on a case-by-case basis.